theupdateframework/python-tuf/tuf/README.md

 length, hashes, custom.

 #### Add Target Files ####

+The repository maintainer adds target files to roles (e.g., `targets`, `targets\unclaimed`) by specifying target paths.
+These target paths must exist before the repository tool can generate and add their hashes, lengths, and filepath to metadata.

+The actual target files are added next to the `targets\` directory of the repository.

 ```Bash
 # Create and save target files to the targets directory of the repository.
 $ cd /path/to/repository/targets/